reaganochora/usermanager/README.md

 #References \
-I started learning spring MVC from www.websystique.com \
+I learned spring MVC from www.websystique.com \
 The theme I used is from https://adminlte.io/